zhuchini/100-days-of-code/log.md

 **Today's Progress**: Completed JavaScript Algorithms and Data Structures from FreeCodeCamp!

-**Thoughts**: I feel accomplished, but I need to go back re-do the challenges because they were the hardest I've ever done.
+**Thoughts**: I feel accomplished, but I need to go back and re-do the challenges because they were the hardest I've ever done.